bthate/opd/README.rst

 USAGE::

-    without any argument the program does nothing
+    without any argument the program starts itself as a daemon

     $ opd
     $